Shad0wMazt3r/Shad0wMazt3r.github.io/_posts/2024-08-11-Linux-DFIR.md

+---
+permalink: /Linux-DFIR
+title: "Analyzing a Compromised Linux Machine"
+excerpt: "In this project, we performed a comprehensive security analysis on a Linux machine.
+The objective was to identify, analyze, and provide recommendations to mitigate various vulnerabilities found on the target system."
+author_profile: true
+---

 # Analyzing a Compromised Linux Machine
 ## Introduction
-In this project, we performed a comprehensive security analysis on a Linux machine as part of our CPRE 230 final project.
+In this project, we performed a comprehensive security analysis on a Linux machine.
 The objective was to identify, analyze, and provide recommendations to mitigate various vulnerabilities found on the target system.
 By leveraging a combination of manual inspection and automated tools, we were able to uncover several critical security issues that could potentially be exploited by malicious actors.
 ## Table of Contents
 - [Introduction](#introduction)
 - [Vulnerabilities and Findings](#vulnerabilities-and-findings)